 Ron Hines DVM PhD

 I wrote this article some years ago.
-You will find more specific and helpful information in the links I have just below.
+You will find better information in the links you see below.

 Arthritis can occur in dogs and in cats and in people in several ways.
 It can come about due to an injury to a joint, as an inflammatory disease of the bone, due to improper shape or conformation, improper nutrition or just due to the ravages of time.
 This article focuses on the last cause, joints wearing out due to the passage of time.
 The advice, however, is useful in dealing with all forms of arthritis in pets.

 When you consider how soon mechanical mechanisms wear out, it is really remarkable how long natural joints can function.
 Nature’s solution to motion is to coat two moving surfaces with a smooth cushiony membrane (synovium), immerse the space between the surfaces in an oily fluid and bind the two together with elastic sheets and ligaments.
 The secret of the long-term success of this apparatus is that its components are all living and capable of repair.
 As we age, this repair process becomes less successful and makes errors.
 With repeated movement throughout the years several things begin to happen.
 The elastic sheets and ligaments begin to stretch causing looser, more traumatic joint motion.
 This in turn bruises and erodes the joints smooth surfaces causing inflammation.
 As these surfaces continue to move, the inflammation causes new bone to be laid down in the way of motion where it does not belong and bone to be reabsorbed from where it is needed.
 We call the sum of all this arthritis.